-Votes rolling in for U.S. House seat for Louisiana's 2nd congressional district
+Troy Carter and Karen Peterson set to runoff for Louisiana's 2nd congressional district seat

 Latest Weather Blog

-Votes rolling in for U.S. House seat for Louisiana's 2nd congressional district
+Troy Carter and Karen Peterson set to runoff for Louisiana's 2nd congressional district seat

-The polls closed on Saturday at 8 p.m. with votes for the U. S. Representative-2nd Congressional District rolling in.
+The polls closed on Saturday at 8 p.m. with votes for the U. S. Representative-2nd Congressional District.

-Troy Carter and Karen Carter Peterson are projected to move to a runoff.
+Troy Carter and Karen Carter Peterson are moving to a runoff in April.

 This seat represents Louisiana's District 2, which includes nearly all of the City of New Orleans and a sliver of the Mississippi River up to downtown Baton Rouge.